The Impact of ESG on Financial Performance and Corporate Reputation

 ESG risks are receiving more public attention, which has brought to light the need for businesses to carefully monitor their suppliers from an ethical and environmental standpoint to preserve their brand reputation and image.

-While many investors now recognise the importance of ESG factors, there is still some scepticism about the reliability and viability of ESG data.
+While many investors now recognise the importance of ESG factors, there is still some scepticism about the reliability and viability of ESG data, which can affect perceptions of corporate financial performance.

 From an Environmental, Social, and Governance (ESG) perspective, some of the most significant issues in the supply chain besides human rights and labour rights are: